 Of course not.
 Why would Abu Ghraib be included in a story about Chris Kyle?

-That passive aggressive reference how difficult it is to have a conversation about Iraq with committed leftists without being thrust into nonsensical liberal talking points about the missing WMDs in Iraq — talking points that are wrong.
+That passive aggressive references how difficult it is to have a conversation about Iraq with committed leftists without being thrust into nonsensical liberal talking points about the missing WMDs in Iraq — talking points that are wrong.

-If Taibbi wants to talk about ISIL, can we should remember that al-Qaeda in Iraq was actually defeated and on the run after the 2007 troop surge.
+If Taibbi wants to talk about ISIL, we should remember that al-Qaeda in Iraq was actually defeated and on the run after the 2007 troop surge.
 But when Barack Obama took the Presidential wheel in 2009 and eased off the gas, Iraq fell apart, resulting in the current, disastrous advance of ISIS.

 But again, what has this to do with the story of Chris Kyle?
 Hatred for George Bush has so seized control of liberal minds that they can’t distinguish between his administration and Chris Kyle’s life.